 The ARC Compensation adds functionality for automated moves including vertical straight lines, horizontal plane and pan compensation.
-This software module gives you the precision to make perfect vertical straight lines, Horizontal plane or divine a square, all by the activation of just one button.
+This software module gives you the precision to make perfect vertical straight lines, Horizontal plane or define a square, all by the activation of just one button.

 By pressing a activate button, a specific radius of an imaginable cylinder is defined.
 Once the arm is tilted, the arm will automatically telescope in order to keep the camera in this radius, measured horizontally from the dolly center point.
 The camera will stay in the surface in the picture below.
 The arc that a fixed crane would make during tilt, is thus compensated.
 Nothing active is done with pan movement, resulting in a cylinder.

 Half-pipe shape (Pan compensation only).
 This is more or less the same as Cylindrical (tilt) compensation, but applied for Pan.
 The result is a curved plane in which the head wants to stay.
 Like a half-pipe.
 Defining the half-pipe needs to be done in two positions, since the plane could lay off-perpendicular to the dolly